 What happens if you used the wrong definition of compensation?
 Well, that depends!
 If you included or excluded something improperly from an allocation or from one of the tests, corrections should be made to the plan as soon as they are discovered.
 If you are in violation of the plan document or an IRS requirement, there could be penalties involved to put your plan in right standing again.
 If the violation is small in scale and caught quickly, it may be possible to self-correct under the IRS Employee Plans Compliance Resolution System (EPCRS).
 However, if the failure to follow the rules is larger in scale, you may have to file under the Voluntary Correction Program under EPCRS.
 That will involve a filing fee to receive a formal approval of your correction.
 Lastly, if your failure is discovered by an IRS auditor in the event you are audited, EPCRS has the Audit Closing Agreement Program (Audit CAP) which requires the correction plus a sanction to correct the issue.

-ML&R Wealth Management serves as an investment advisor and third-party administrator for our retirement plans.
+ML&R Wealth Management serves as an investment advisor and third-party administrator for corporate retirement plans in Austin.
 We will work with you on setting up the compensation definitions in your plan document and ensuring your plan is using the proper definition of compensation in your testing and allocations each year.
 If you find yourself in need of a correction program, we can help you navigate that as well.